 For off-the-plan / new home purchases – grants will be paid after the applicant(s) name is registered on title.

 More information on HomeBuilder can be found on the Treasury website.

-Looking to purhase a new or off-the-plan property?
 The HomeBuilder Grant may be over, but there are still plenty of opportunities to take advantage of.
 Speak to one of our new property experts about how they can help you today.

 Sign up to our Free VIP membership for a personalised service.Learn more